ISSN

 ABOUT THE PUBLICATION

-Annals of the Faculty of Medicine, University of the Republic, Uruguay, AnFaMed, is a biannual, refereed, online publication that receives articles in Spanish, English and Portuguese, on topics in biomedical and health sciences, produced by the Faculty of Medicine of the University of the Republic (Uruguay).
+Anales de la Facultad de Medicina (AnFaMed) is a semiannual peer-reviewed journal with continuous publication.
+It is published online and accepts articles in Spanish, English, and Portuguese on topics related to biomedical and health sciences.
+It is produced by the Faculty of Medicine of the University of the Republic (Uruguay).

-Its objective is to contribute and energize the field of biomedical academic publications worldwide, publishing original articles on research and professional practice in medicine and related professions, as well as various articles, such as reviews and others, aimed at improving public health and facilitating the communication of knowledge and experiences between teachers, students and professionals.
+Its objective is to contribute to and invigorate the field of biomedical academic publishing worldwide by publishing original research and professional practice articles in medicine and related professions, as well as various articles, such as reviews and others, aimed at improving public health and facilitating the communication of knowledge and experiences among faculty, students, and professionals.

-Academics and professionals from all areas of biomedical and health sciences (clinical-medical-surgical sciences, basic biomedical sciences, biological sciences with health-related work, epidemiological sciences and medical sciences education).
-Especially: doctors, professionals in related areas, students, researchers and teachers.
+Academics and professionals from all areas of biomedical and health sciences (clinical, medical, and surgical sciences, basic biomedical sciences, biological sciences with health-related work, epidemiological sciences, and medical science education).
+Specifically: physicians, professionals in related fields, students, researchers, and teachers.

-AnFaMed has a single blind peer review policy.
-This means that the reviewers know the identity of the authors but not vice versa.
+AnFaMed has a single-blind peer review policy.
+This means that the reviewers know the identity of the authors, but not the other way around.

-The articles that are accepted for evaluation will be sent for the same, by the editor to whom the review and editing process of said article is assigned, to a minimum of two anonymous reviewers, experts in the subject, external to the journal, who They will propose the measures to be taken in accordance with AnFaMed's editorial policies, accept, reject or request modifications to the article and, in the latter case, they will indicate the modifications they consider necessary.
+Articles accepted for review will be sent by the editor assigned to review and edit the article to at least two anonymous reviewers, experts in the field and external to the journal.
+They will propose the steps to be taken in accordance with AnFaMed's editorial policies: accept, reject, or request modifications to the article, and, in the latter case, will indicate the modifications they consider necessary.

-In the event that the reviewers' suggestions are opposite or very different from each other, a review will be requested from a third person, who may be one of the associate editors or another researcher that the editor-in-charge and the executive committee consider valid.
-Ultimately, it will be the editor with the entire executive committee who will determine the inclusion or rejection of the document.
+If the reviewers' suggestions are conflicting or very different, a third person will be asked to review the article.
+This person may be one of the associate editors or another researcher deemed valid by the editor in charge and the executive committee.
+Ultimately, the editor, together with the full executive committee, will determine whether the article should be included or rejected.

-If the articles are accepted for publication, the authors must correct them according to the observations of the reviewers and the editor, within the time granted for it.
-Observations that are not accepted by the authors must be commented with an appropriate support, which will be evaluated by the corresponding editor.
-The editor and executive committee reserve the right to reject or accept materials submitted for publication.
+If articles are accepted for publication, the authors must correct them according to the reviewers' and editor's comments within the allotted timeframe.
+Comments not accepted by the authors must be adequately substantiated, which will be reviewed by the corresponding editor.
+The editor and the executive committee reserve the right to reject or accept submitted materials for publication.

-If the article is finally accepted for publication, the author will be informed of the AnFaMed number in which it will be included.
-A copy will be sent to you for your final review prior to publication.
+If the article is ultimately accepted for publication, the author will be informed of the issue of AnFaMed in which it will be included.
+Before publication, they will be sent a copy for final review.

-The AnFaMed magazine is biannual.
-Starting in 2020, the Continuous Content Publication modality is adopted.
+The AnFaMed journal is published semiannually.
+Starting in 2020, the Continuous Publication modality for content has been adopted.

-This journal has its electronic edition in the Open Journal System (OJS) format, an open source platform that will ensure greater dissemination, in compliance with the policies of adhesion and support for free software of the University of the Republic, Uruguay.
+This journal's electronic edition is published in Open Journal System (OJS) format, an open-source platform that will ensure wider dissemination, in compliance with the free software support and adherence policies of the University of the Republic, Uruguay.

 Copyright

-The authors retain their copyright and assign to the magazine the right of first publication of their work, which will be simultaneously subject to the Creative Commons Attribution 4.0 International License. which allows sharing the work as long as the initial publication in this magazine is indicated.
+Authors retain their copyright and grant the journal the right of first publication of their work, which will be simultaneously subject to the Creative Commons Attribution 4.0 International License, which allows sharing of the work as long as the initial publication in this journal is acknowledged.

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) proposes a notion of Digital Preservation as "the processes aimed at guaranteeing the permanent accessibility of digital objects".
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) proposes a notion of Digital Preservation as "the processes intended to guarantee the permanent accessibility of digital objects."

 AnFaMed recognizes the importance and interest of preserving the content of our publication for future generations of readers and complies with the following procedures:

-1 - Identifies the final electronic documents for publication.
+1 - Identify the final electronic documents for publication.

 3 - Once published, weekly backups of the software (Open Journal System) and its complete content are made on the institution's servers.

-4 - Storage on external hard drives of the complete publication of the magazine and its content is updated quarterly.
+4 - The complete publication of the journal is stored on external hard drives, and its content is updated quarterly.

-5 - As a SciELO accredited journal you will have access to LOCKSS (Lots of Copies Keeps Stuff Safe).
+6 - As a SciELO-accredited journal, you will have access to LOCKSS (Lots of Copies Keeps Stuff Safe).

-The main concern of the authorities of the Faculty of Medicine at the beginning of the 20th century was the difficulty of space in the old premises on Sarandí street.
-After intense efforts, the approval of the construction law for the new Faculty was achieved.
-In 1904 the foundation stone was laid and in 1910 the building works were completed.
+The main concern of the Faculty of Medicine authorities at the beginning of the 20th century was the lack of space in the old building on Sarandí Street.
+After intensive efforts, the law for the construction of the new Faculty was approved.
+In 1904, the cornerstone was laid, and the construction work was completed in 1910.

-Once the new building on Gral.
-Flores Avenue was inaugurated, no longer under the pressure of having to solve a practical problem, and classes began to be taught there in 1911, a period of intense development of the Faculty of Medicine began.
-Led by the deans Manuel Quintela and Américo Ricaldoni, it quickly reached the forefront of medicine in Latin America.
+Once the new building on General Flores Avenue was inaugurated, without the pressure of having to solve a practical problem, and classes began to be held there in 1911, a period of intense development began for the Faculty of Medicine.
+Led by deans Manuel Quintela and Américo Ricaldoni, it quickly rose to the forefront of Latin American medicine.

-One of the milestones that marked this development was the creation of the Annals of the Faculty of Medicine.
-There had been, since 1898, an excellent medical periodical publication, the Revista Médica del Uruguay , but the Faculty considered that, without trying to invade the space that that magazine had gained, a new publication was necessary that reflected the activity of all sectors of the Faculty. , allowed the exchange of knowledge between the different chairs, contributed to the cultural training of the students and offered information about all the activities of the Faculty.
+One of the milestones that marked this development was the creation of the Anales de la Facultad de Medicina.
+Since 1898, an excellent medical periodical, the Revista Médica del Uruguay, had existed, but the Faculty felt that, without attempting to invade the space that the journal had gained, a new publication was needed.
+This would reflect the activities of all sectors of the Faculty, allow for the exchange of knowledge between the different departments, contribute to the cultural development of the students, and offer information on all the Faculty's activities.

 The first issue of Annals was published in 1916.
-It consists of two parts: in the first, called “Memories, lessons and conferences”, the scientific contributions appear, and in the second, the “Supplement to the Annals of the Faculty of Medicine”. , the academic, administrative and cultural activity developed by the Faculty is detailed.
-That year, six issues were published, with their respective supplements, which were bound as volume 1 corresponding to 1916.
-From then on, one volume per year was published until volume 51, from 1966, after which it stopped appearing. due to lack of financial resources.
+It consists of two parts: the first, entitled "Memoirs, Lessons and Conferences," contains the scientific contributions; and the second, the "Supplement to the Anales de la Facultad de Medicina," details the academic, administrative, and cultural activities carried out by the Faculty.
+Six issues were published that year, with their respective supplements, which were bound together as Volume 1, corresponding to 1916.
+From then on, one volume per year was published until Volume 51, in 1966, after which it ceased publication due to a lack of financial resources.

-This first period of the Annals was a brilliant period for the national medical bibliography, in which national and foreign authors were able to access the dissemination of their experiences and in which the Faculty of Medicine was able to record its activities, resolutions, tributes and visitors to the abroad.
-To give an idea of the importance of the journal, it is enough to remember that among the foreign medical authorities who published works in Anales in the first years of its life are Joseph Babinski, Raoul Bensaude, Emile Boix, Jules Case, Anatole Chauffard, Aloysio de Castro , Rodolfo Erausquin, Jules Froment, Georgos Guenaux, Helme, Rodolfo Kraus, Pierre Lereboullet, René Lutembacher, Achille L. Martinet, P. Ranque, Angel Roffo, Henri Louis Roger, M. Senez, Louis Henri Vaquez and Ferdinand Widal.
+This early period of the Annals was a brilliant one for national medical bibliography, during which both national and international authors were able to access the dissemination of their experiences and during which the Faculty of Medicine was able to record its activities, resolutions, tributes, and visitors from abroad.
+To give an idea of the journal's importance, it is enough to recall that among the foreign medical authorities who published works in the Annals during its early years were Joseph Babinski, Raoul Bensaude, Emile Boix, Jules Case, Anatole Chauffard, Aloysio de Castro, Rodolfo Erausquin, Jules Froment, Georgos Guenaux, Helme, Rodolfo Kraus, Pierre Lereboullet, René Lutembacher, Achille L. Martinet, P. Ranque, Angel Roffo, Henri Louis Roger, M. Senez, Louis Henri Vaquez, and Ferdinand Widal.

-Regarding the national medical scientific production, in its 50 years of life the magazine has included in its pages all the medical advances that have occurred in our country.
-In the first issue, for example, appeared the excellent monograph by Américo Ricaldoni and Arnoldo Berta on amoebic dysentery in Uruguay, which describes in 160 pages the appearance of this condition in our environment, with more than 60 registered cases. , updating diagnostic tests and therapeutics for the disease.
-Also in that issue you can read Domingo Prat's meticulous thesis on gastric and duodenal ulcers, a subject of fundamental importance at the time.
-The list of Uruguayan authors in the first issue of Anales is completed with: Miguel Becerro de Bengoa, Carlos Butler, Carlos Carlevaro, Justo González, Lorenzo Mérola, Alfredo Navarro, Prudencio de Pena, Juan Pou y Orfila, Juan Rómulo Silva, Vicente Rubino , Luis Surraco and Alberto Vázquez Barriere.
+Regarding national medical scientific production, in its 50 years of existence, the journal has covered every medical advance in our country.
+The first issue, for example, featured the excellent monograph by Américo Ricaldoni and Arnoldo Berta on amoebic dysentery in Uruguay.
+The 160-page monograph describes the emergence of this disease in Uruguay, with more than 60 recorded cases, and updates diagnostic tests and therapeutics for the disease.
+Also in that issue, you can read Domingo Prat's detailed thesis on gastric and duodenal ulcers, a topic of fundamental importance at the time.
+The list of Uruguayan authors in the first issue of Anales is completed with: Miguel Becerro de Bengoa, Carlos Butler, Carlos Carlevaro, Justo González, Lorenzo Mérola, Alfredo Navarro, Prudencio de Pena, Juan Pou y Orfila, Juan Rómulo Silva, Vicente Rubino, Luis Surraco and Alberto Vázquez Barriere.

-The publication of Anales was a success in the local medical environment, becoming in a short time the most important medical publication in the country, especially after the closure of the Revista Médica del Uruguay in 1932.
-Over time, there were successive directors and editors, trying to maintain the same high level of quality.
-In 1966, due to lack of financial resources, Anales stopped appearing.
-In 1978 it reappeared during the intervention of the University by the dictatorship, but its life was short, only 4 volumes were published, until 1981.
-Since then and up to the present it has remained silent.
+The publication of Anales was a success in the local medical community, quickly becoming the most important medical publication in the country, especially after the closure of the Revista Médica del Uruguay in 1932.
+Over time, several editors and publishers succeeded one another, striving to maintain the same high level of quality.
+In 1966, due to a lack of financial resources, Anales ceased publication.
+In 1978, it reappeared during the dictatorship's takeover of the University, but its life was short; only four volumes were published, until 1981.
+Since then, it has remained silent.

-We hope that the new stage that begins today will be as long-lasting and as fruitful as the first.
-This will depend on the support we receive from teachers and researchers in our environment.
+We hope that the new stage that begins today will be as lasting and fruitful as the first.
+This will depend on the support we receive from the teachers and researchers in our community.

 [Home] [Editorial Board] [Instructions to Authors] [Subscription]